35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 The Phase 2B application was [first considered in January 2023](https://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=7308&Ver=4), when the committee resolved to approve, but a [successful legal challenge](https://www.35percent.org/posts/ayllesbury-planning-decision-quashed/) by local resident Aysen Dennis prevented the grant of a full permission.
 Phase 2B  covers about half of the Aylesbury’s largest block, Wendover, and adjacent maisonette blocks, Padbury, Ravenstone,and Winslow.

 The committee considered an amended version of the scheme, which increased the total number of homes by twenty six units, to 640, and added one-storey to four buildings, with a maximum height of 26 storeys.
 NHG stated that these changes were necessary because of  new building safety requirements, including a second staircase in tall buildings.
-The [application remained a 'standalone'](https://www.35percent.org/posts/aylesbury-estate-legal-challenge-goes-to-the-high-court/) or 'drop-in' application, outside the Outline Planning Permission, which NHG already holds.
+The [application remained a 'standalone'](https://www.35percent.org/posts/aylesbury-estate-legal-challenge-goes-to-the-high-court/) or 'drop-in' application, outside the Outline Planning Permission, for the all the remaining phases of the regeneration, which NHG already holds.

 #### More or less social rented housing?